Roof Lantern Cost

 Replace Guttering Cost

-The labour costs will vary depending on the type of fitters you hire.
-It will also depend on the size of your window.
 If you have a very large window, a bigger team will be needed to install it safely.
-This will increase your daily costs but won’t make the job go much faster.
+This will increase your daily costs, but won’t make the job go much faster.

 For a mid-sized roof lantern, a team of two should be sufficient.
-In this case, you can expect to pay around £300 per day.
-The whole process should take 2 – 3 days.
-This means your total labour costs will be in the range of £600 – £900.
+In this case, you can expect to pay around £325 per day.

 What is a Roof Lantern?

-Roof lanterns, sometimes referred to as skylights are glass-covered openings in the roof.
 They are great for letting natural light into a space.
-They are often very appealing and can increase the value of a property.
+They are often seen as being very appealing to homeowners and can increase the value of a property.

-Roof lanterns come in a variety of different shapes and styles.
-They can often be fitted to any shape or size of the roof.
-You can glass that lies flat to the roofline, like Velux window, or you can have something that stands above the roofline.
+You can have a glass that lies flat to the roofline, like a Velux window, or you can have something that stands above the roofline.
 They can be fitted to both flat and pitched roofs.

-Roof lanterns date back to the Victorian Era when they became popular.
-More traditional styles of roof lanterns are often Victorian in appearance.
-These tend to be more architectural.
-The lanterns will have height and be made from several panes of glass—more modern designs than to be sleeker in appearance, with a more subtle profile.
+These lanterns will have height and be made from several panes of glass, while modern designs tend to be sleeker in appearance, with a subtle profile.

 If you have a structured roof lantern, you will be able to see the glazing bars.
 These are the pieces of wood or metal that support the glass.
-They are designed to be beautiful as well as functional.
+They are designed to be beautiful, as well as functional.

 Size Of Roof Lantern

-The size you choose will be the biggest factor in your lantern roof cost.
-Put simply the larger the roof lantern, the higher the supply costs and labour will be.
+Put simply, the larger the roof lantern, the higher the supply and labour costs.
 There is a big difference in price from a small roof lantern to a big one.

 Type of Roof Lantern

-The shape of the roof lantern you choose will have a small impact on the cost.
-The more complicated the shape, the higher the price.
-However, this effect is relatively small.
-The much larger effect comes from the material you choose for the frame. uPVC is the cheapest option, aluminium is the middling option, while the most expensive, by far is timber.
+The bigger price change comes from the material you choose for the frame. uPVC is the cheapest option, aluminium is the middling option, while the most expensive by far is timber.

 Type of Glass

-The glass that you choose for your window can affect the cost.
+The glass you choose for your window can also affect the cost.
 There are quite a few options to choose from, but they will mostly depend on which brand of roof lantern you decide to use.

 Tinted Glass

 You can get clear or tinted glass for your roof lanterns.
-Some manufacturers charge the same for both types, while others charge a small extra for the tinted options.
+Some manufacturers charge the same for both types, while others charge a small extra fee for the tinted options.

-Toughened
+Toughened Glass

-Self-Cleaning
+Self-Cleaning Glass

-Low U-Value
+Low U-Value Glass

-The U value is a measure of how efficient your roof lantern is at trapping heat in your home.
-The lower the U value, the more effective, the warmer your home will be.
-There will be a modest increase in price for more efficient glass.
+The lower the U-value, the more effective, and the warmer your home will be.
+There will be a slight increase in the price of more efficient glass.

 Scaffolding Hire